MrHedmad/blog/content/about.md

 This website is static, generated with [HUGO](https://gohugo.io/), and the theme [hello, friend!](https://github.com/panr/hugo-theme-hello-friend) by Panr.
-Its source is hosted on [GitHub](https://github.com/MrHedmad/blog) and the generated content is hosted on GitHub Pages.
+Its source is hosted on [GitHub](https://github.com/MrHedmad/blog) and the generated content is hosted on GitHub Pages (from the same repository, look at the `gh_pages` branch).
 The live site builds itself on every push with a [GitHub Action](https://github.com/MrHedmad/blog/actions).

 If you are curious to make your own website hosted on GitHub pages,